Monday, October 21, 2024

 8am-5pm Monday through Friday, 8am-5pm on Saturday & Sunday.
 These will be our hours through March.

-119cfs total flow in the Permanent TMA/Catch & Release as I write this Monday morning- Riverton is 106cfs from the dam down to the Rt 20 bridge, with the Still River is adding in 13cfs downstream.
-Riverton water temp is 61.5 degrees at 8am, yesterday afternoon it peaked there at 62.5.
-Water temps are dropping, but will continue to come out of the dam in the low 60's until the reservoirs flip, probably in late October.
+Low but fishable at 94cfs total flow in the Permanent TMA/Catch & Release as I write this Monday morning- the Riverton gauge shows 83cfs from the dam down to the Rt 20 bridge, with the Still River adding in 11cfs downstream.
+Riverton water temp is 57.5 degrees at 8am, yesterday afternoon it peaked there at 63.

-Brown trout are heavily pre-spawn and getting aggressive on streamers.
+Brown trout are aggressive on streamers due to the spawn.
 You will often see the males chasing each other around as they stake out their territory.
-Spawning will begin very soon, so keep an eye out for redds (the oval shaped lighter areas in shallow pea gravell riffles where the trout deposit their eggs) and please LEAVE SPAWNING TROUT ALONE, it’s unsporting to target them and only adds to spawning stress, let them do their thing unmolested.
+Keep an eye out for redds (the oval shaped lighter areas in shallow pea gravel riffles where the trout deposit their eggs) and please LEAVE SPAWNING TROUT ALONE, it’s unsporting to target them and only adds to spawning stress, let them do their thing unmolested.
 What you want to do is target the often unseen fish downstream from them that are eating loose eggs in the drift, usually in the first darker/deeper water below the redd.
 Don't walk through the redds, or the first 15 feet or so of water below them as many of the eggs the trout deposit drift 5-15 feet.
 If you walk on the eggs you are killing future generations of wild trout.

-Cooler nights and days will see some morning hatches push more in to the afternoons.
+Cold nights and days will see some morning hatches push more in to the late mornings and afternoons.
 Streamer fishing is picking up.
-They are a good choice now that the brown trout are getting more aggressive.
+They are a good choice now that the brown trout are more aggressive.
 Best time to streamer fish is in the morning, the earlier the better, and again at the end of the day when the sun gets off the water.
 Make sure to play with streamer colors, size, pattern type, and retrieves to see what is working better at any given moment.

 Flows remain low and highly fishable as long as you are stealthy in your approach and match your rigging & flies to the conditions.
-The minimal water release is due to a lack of rainfall.
-The upside of low water is easier wading & access, easier to figure out where the trout are because you can eliminate a lot of the water, and less water encourages the trout to feed on the surface when there is a hatch.
+The minimal water release is due to a lack of rainfall since August, and a low Colebrook River Lake.
+The upside of low water is easy wading & access, easier to figure out where the trout are because you can eliminate a lot of the water, and less water encourages the trout to feed on the surface when there is a hatch.

 Local guide Mark Swenson is doing a Beginner Fly Tying class on November 17th, contact him directly at 203-586-8007 to sign up.
 Cost is $150 person, with a maximum class size of 6 people.
 I would expect this class to fill up quickly.

-Large Golden Stoneflies still crawling out on the rocks to emerge between first light and mid/late mornings, they run from about a #4 down to a #12, and this should continue at least through the end of October.
-FYI big Stoneflies are on a 2-4 year life cycle, so they are always present and a possible food source (immature ones will be smaller though).
+Large Golden Stoneflies are still active and crawling out on the rocks to emerge in the mornings, they run from about a #4 down to a #12, and this should continue at least through the end of October, and likely into November.
+Big Stoneflies are on a 2-4 year life cycle, so they are always present and a possible food source (immature ones will be smaller though) 12 months a year.
 Imitate them with #8-12 nymphs in the fast water, big trout key in on them.
-They are active & emerging from June through October.
+They are active & emerging from June through mid fall.
 Look for their empty shucks on protruding rocks in fast water, you’ll also see a bunch on concrete bridge abutments.
 Fishing these big nymphs will net you some bigger fish, especially if you fish the fast water from first light until about 10am.
 You can beef your tippet up when fishing bigger bugs like this for bigger trout- 4x to 5x is not to heavy.

-Be prepared to go subsurface with Caddis pupa, small Mayfly patterns, big Stoneflies, Isonychia nymphs #12-14 (can also use big Pheasant Tails & Prince Nymphs to imitate them), wet flies/soft hackles, and streamers.
+Be prepared to go subsurface with smaller Caddis pupa, small Mayfly patterns, big Stoneflies, Isonychia nymphs #12-14 (can also use big Pheasant Tails & Prince Nymphs to imitate them), wet flies/soft hackles, and streamers.
 Also try BWO nymphs #18-22, #12-20 Pheasant Tails/Frenchies and other assorted nymphs.
 Small nymphs #18-22 are often the ticket this time of year, with the fly size being more important than the exact pattern.
-Mops (cream, chartreuse) & Squirmy Worms (pink, red) are always worth a try, especially as a clean up fly after you nymph a run, or if trout are not responding to your usual more imitative patterns.
+Mops (cream, chartreuse), Mini Mops & Squirmy Worms (pink, red) are always worth a try, especially as a clean up fly after you nymph a run, or if trout are not responding to your usual more imitative patterns.
 They can also be good during non-hatch periods.
-Don’t neglect attractor nymphs that have flash, fluorescent colors, UV, or gaudy colors- metallic pink beaded nymphs are very effective.
+Don’t neglect attractor nymphs that have flash, fluorescent colors, UV, or gaudy colors- metallic pink beaded nymphs can be very effective sometimes.

 The new Thomas & Thomas Avantt II fly rods arrived in March, and they have really impressed us.
 Slightly more flex in the tip, but still plenty of power in the mid & lower sections, with fantastic crisp recovery and a low swing weight.